-Dr Mike Climstein is a clinical exercise and sports science physiologist who completed his Bachelor, Masters and Doctoral degrees in the United States.
+Dr Mike Climstein is an accredited exercise physiologist who completed his Bachelor, Masters and Doctoral degrees in the United States.
 Mike then completed a postdoctoral research fellowship which had clinical (Department of Cardiology, Lidcombe Hospital) and academic (Cumberland College) positions.
 He developed and was director of chronic disease rehabilitation for a large community rehabilitation program for residents on the Northern Beaches of Sydney.

 Currently, Mike is an Adjunct Associate Professor within the Exercise Health & Performance Faculty Research Group, Faculty of Health Sciences, The University of Sydney.
-He is also an Adjunct Associate Professor and Co-Director of the Water Based Research Unit at Bond University.
-Mike also holds a clinical appointment as Director of Chronic Disease Rehabilitation at the Vale Medical Practice.
+He is also the course coordinator for the Master of Clinical Exercise Physiology program at Southern Cross University.

-He has 77 peer reviewed scientific publications, 8 book chapters, over 100 national/international conference presentations and in excess of $7.8 M in grant funding.
-Mike has been awarded 6 scientific research awards and his academic and clinical accomplishments have been peer recognized having been awarded Fellowship by Exercise and Sports Science Australia (FAAESS), Sports Medicine Australia (FASMF) and the American College of Sports Medicine (FACSM).
-He has served on numerous university and professional association committees, presently he is a member of ESSA’s Ethics and Disciplinary committee and the ESSA Fellows Steering Committee.
+He has 106 peer reviewed scientific publications, 11 book chapters, over 100 national/international conference presentations and in excess of $7.8 M in grant funding.
+Mike has been awarded 10 scientific research awards and his academic and clinical accomplishments have been peer recognized having been awarded Fellowship by Exercise and Sports Science Australia, Sports Medicine Australia (FASMF) and the American College of Sports Medicine (FACSM).
+He has served on numerous university and professional association committees, presently he is a member of ESSA’s Ethics and Disciplinary committee.

 Kevin Conlon - 2013